Zain-Ahmed-Refaat/UdemyClone0/README.md

 **UdemyClone** is a RESTful API developed using ASP.NET Core 7.
-It is designed to mimic an online educational platform, providing users with the ability to create courses, enroll students, manage lessons, and administer quizzes.
+It is designed to mimic an online educational platform, allowing users to create courses, enroll students, manage lessons, and administer quizzes.
 The application is built with a focus on clean architecture, using service-oriented design to encapsulate business logic and ensure maintainability.